 Here’s a list of the options for reminders:

 This particular email is for a low-priority gig for a high DA website open to receiving additional guest posts of mine.
 I keep pushing it back in time every couple of weeks or so and get back to them whenever I have some extra time to respond.
-That prevents the email from staying as unread (or forgotten) at all times.
+That prevents the email from staying unread (or forgotten) at all times.

 It’s super handy to manage emails for follow-ups during outreach, reminders before a conference, and whatnot.